apollo147yt/staxlflorr4-bot/README.md

 "removecredits [user] [amount {in positive amount}]" remove credits from a user (admin only)

+"!market [page]" access the server market where people can add offers for an amount of credits

+"!addmarket" add a market offer to the market

+"!delmarket [market_id]" delete your created market (admins can delete any markets)

 ## Instructions for setup
 Use python.
 (This bot is written in python.
 To edit the code use a code editor such as VScode). to start copy the code down or download it whatever you prefer.